- Research & Reports

 Internships are available to OSU undergraduate students who are or will be enrolled for spring term, who have completed at least 90 undergraduate credits, and who have a current cumulative GPA of 2.0 or higher.
 Preference will be given to first time applicants.
 Applicants must be U.S. citizens or permanent residents.

 Interns are expected to work a full 40-hour week for ten consecutive weeks.
-Do not apply for this program if you are unable to make this full-time commitment.
+Please do not apply for this program if you are unable to make this full-time commitment.

 How does the application process work?

 Submit your full application package by March 31, 2014.
 We will accept letters of recommendations through April 4, 2014.
 Interviews with sponsors will be scheduled soon after that.
 Be sure to give your references time to write your reference letter before the deadline.
 PROMISE is a competitive program.
 Applicants are encouraged to submit their complete application packet prior to the deadline.
 Two information sessions will be held, Thursday, March 6 from 2 - 4pm and Wednesday, March 12 from 12:30 - 2:30pm in the Native American Longhouse.
 These sessions will allow students to learn more about the PROMISE paid summer internship program and participate in a cover letter/resume building workshop.
 Please consider attending.

 Where are the internships?